 Robert Downey Jr.’s Windmill House: Before and After

-The Entry Hall looked like this in 2015:
+The Entry Hall looked like this before:

 They hired Designer Joe Nahem and gave him 6 weeks to transform the house.
 The Entry Hall today: